-various queueing and drop policies, random delays corresponding to processing, and interaction among multiple flows.
-Data derived from such simulations can be studied to gain high-level insight into TCP behavior.
+TCP behavior.
 The simulation-based approach, however, does not provide an analytical and mathematical framework for studying TCP, making it difficult to extrapolate results or gauge the effect of changes.

-Hence a second widely used approach is to study TCP by analyzing the event-driven process as a Markov process (Cardwell et al., 2000; Misra et al., 1999; Padhye et al., 1999; Padhye et al., 2000; Sikdar et al., 2000; Yajnik et al., 1999).
+Hence a second widely used approach is to study TCP by analyzing the eventdriven process as a Markov process [7, 18, 20, 21, 24, 28].
 This approach begins by developing a simplified model of TCP, with the goal of generating equations that describe the behavior of the model.
-For example, a natural goal is to derive an equation describing the functional relationship between the throughput rate, the round-trip time, and the loss probability; such relationships have been proposed as key features in designing other congestion control schemes that are fair to TCP traffic (Byers et al., 2000; Floyd et al., 2000).
+For example, a natural goal is to derive an equation describing the functional relationship between the throughput rate, the round-trip time, and the loss probability; such relationships have been proposed as key features in designing other congestion control schemes that are fair to TCP traffic [6, 11].
 Because of the inherent complexity of TCP and its environment, in order to derive a succinct equation, various simplifying assumptions are generally made to make the mathematics tractable.
-For example, a single stream is considered in isolation; all acknowledgments are assumed to arrrive; losses or sequences of losses occur independently and randomly with some fixed probability; and packets are sent in groups over rounds.
+For example, a single stream is considered in isolation; all acknowledgments are assumed to arrive; losses or sequences of losses occur independently and randomly with some fixed probability; and packets are sent in groups over rounds.